 Anthropology is the study of the role culture and power play in the world around us.
 Sociology and Anthropology majors may choose to concentrate in either Anthropology or Sociology, and non-majors may minor in either discipline.

 - learn how to conduct field research in local communities

-You'll complete 36 credits in courses related to your major, and 120 credits overall.
+Sociology and Anthropology majors will complete 36 credits in courses related to their major, including a three-credit internship, and 120 credits overall.